 Yes, you can place calls to numbers that are in your contacts on your phone, or you can use the manual dialer to call any number you choose.
 And, when you connect Rambl to your Google or Office 365 account, phone numbers and conference dial-ins are automatically detected in your calendar events, allowing you to make the call with a single tap.

 Yes!
-Rambl integrates with Salesforce so that you can log the call directly from the call detail screen.
-Just tap/click the Salesforce button, select the opportunity, and the details will be posted as a logged activity.
+Rambl integrates with Salesforce and HubSpot so you can log the call directly from the call detail screen.
+Just tap/click the Salesforce or HubSpot button, select the destination, and the details will be posted as a logged activity.

 * IMPORTANT: To access Salesforce from Rambl, you are required to have the Web Services API add-on, which is included in Enterprise and Unlimited Editions.
 This add-on is available for Professional Edition for an additional fee per license.
 Contact your Salesforce AE for details.

 In the mobile app, tap the menu icon in the top left to reveal the side menu and select Account.
 This will allow you to manage your account, including updating your personal number, name and email address.